 Technical issues during examination

-- If technical issues arise (e.g., loss of connection) the proctor will record this, and allow for the appropriate time to be added to the examination.
+- If technical issues arise (e.g., loss of connection) the proctor will reach out and help you troubleshoot.

 - Please reach out to [email protected] for any questions that you may have related to the technical requirements in preparation for your examination.

 Rescheduling an examination will be determined on a case-by-case basis.